-In the spring of each year, Lincoln Elementary is required by the state to administer a physical fitness test to all students in grade five.
+In the spring of each year, the schools of Cupertino Union are required by the state to administer a physical fitness test to all students in grades five and seven.
 The physical fitness test is a standardized evaluation that tracks the development of high-quality fitness programs and assists students in establishing physical activity as part of their daily lives.
 Results of student performance are compared to other students statewide who took the test.
-For the 2007-08 school year, 22.8% of all fifth graders at Abraham Lincoln Elementary met the standards in all six fitness areas.